kaushikthedeveloper/dynamodb-local/README.md

 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.html)

-##### DISCLAIMER : Note : this is not affiliated with Amazon Web Services (AWS) in any way other than for reference purposes.
+##### DISCLAIMER : this is not affiliated with Amazon Web Services (AWS) in any way other than for reference purposes.